Net Worth

 - Her official YouTube channel can also earn her upwards of $20k per year, with her most viewed video earning her an estimated $17.9k from 10 million views.

-- Hadwin also receives income from Spotify, though the amount that she makes annually has never been made public.
+- Hadwin also receives income from Spotify, although the amount she makes annually has never been disclosed.

-While not much is known specifically about how much Hadwin has earned from royalties and television appearances, judging by her net worth, she is certainly benefiting from steady earnings.
+While it is not explicitly known how much Hadwin has earned from royalties and television appearances, judging by her net worth, she is certainly benefiting from steady earnings.

 It is very likely that, with her remarkable talent, she could become one of the wealthiest singers in the world, so long as she continues pursuing her musical career.